-The Bachelor’s degree programme in marketing and management communication provides you with the theoretical, methodological and practical tools needed to plan, coordinate and carry out communication tasks with a focus on organisational communication, market communication and branding in a global context.
+The Bachelor’s degree programme in Marketing and Management Communication provides you with the theoretical, methodological and practical tools needed to plan, coordinate and carry out communication tasks focused on organisational and market communication in a global context.

-The teaching is a mix of lectures, seminars and classroom instruction, where you participate in discussions, do presentations and work on projects with your study group.
-The language of instruction is English, and the teaching is undertaken by both Danish and foreign lecturers.
-The English language is an important tool in communication and business studies.
+The teaching is a mix of lectures, seminars and classroom instruction, where you participate in discussions, do presentations and work on projects and case solutions with your study group.
+The language of instruction is English as the English language is an important tool for communication practitioners in a globalised world.
+The teaching activities are undertaken by both Danish and foreign lecturers.

 Admission area number: 22615